babylonlabs-io/rollup-bsn-contracts/docs/SPEC.md

    - Ensure the finality provider has not been slashed (`slashed_babylon_height` and `slashed_btc_height` are both 0)

-2. **Allowlist Check**: Verify that the finality provider is in the allowlist:
+3. **Rate Limiting Check**: Enforce rate limiting for the finality provider:
-   - Query the allowlist storage to check if the finality provider's BTC public key is allowed
+   - Call the rate limiting function with the decoded BTC public key bytes and current block environment
-   - If the finality provider is not in the allowlist, return `FinalityProviderNotAllowed` error
+   - Return `ContractError::RateLimitExceeded` if the rate limit is exceeded

-3. **Signature Verification**: Verify the commitment signature using Schnorr signature verification:
+4. **Signature Verification**: Verify the commitment signature using Schnorr signature verification:
-   - Decode the finality provider's BTC public key from `fp_pubkey_hex` parameter
+   - Use the previously decoded finality provider's BTC public key bytes
    - Generate signing context:
      `hex(sha256("btcstaking/0/fp_rand_commit/{chain_id}/{contract_address}"))`
    - Construct message: `signing_context || start_height || num_pub_rand ||